Save-All-The-Pets/dog_attributes/README.md

 * I did not disaggregate German dogs, so it might be interesting to look at aspects of German dogs (perhaps where in Germany they are from ancestrally) to see if there is more of interest.

 * I did not dig into census data, including the census tract-level statistics for NYC.

+## Note on the code

+This code should be ready to use; however, if you don't have the fuzzing add-on `fuzzywuzzy` you can either run the `src/analysis-nofuzzy.py` file or install fuzzywuzzy by typing `pip install fuzzywuzzy[speedup]`.
+Note that it is not necessary to install it.

 ## Sources